ThreeDotsLabs/watermill/_examples/basic/1-your-first-app/README.md

 ## Requirements

 To run this example you will need Docker and docker-compose installed.
-See installation guide at https://docs.docker.com/compose/install/
+See the [installation guide](https://docs.docker.com/compose/install/).

 ## Running